distribusion/retailer_api_documentation/source/index.html.md

 ## Postman

-Here’s a collection of sample queries in Postman that’ll help you get up to speed with our APIs faster.
+Here’s a collection of sample queries in Postman that’ll help you get up to speed with our API faster.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/f43f2b32817c094f82b0)